 Source: Scale AI

 Confusion matrices are a powerful tool for understanding class confusion in models.
-They compare predicted and actual classifications, helping to identify misclassifications, such as predicting a traffic sign when the ground truth is a train.
+They compare predicted and actual classifications, helping to identify misclassifications, such as predicting a traffic sign when the actual image is a train.

 In the scenario tests view, a user is presented with the ability to regression test the models that they are using.
 Regression testing ensures that the quality of the model does not degrade over time, or with the addition of more dataset items.
 A Validate ScenarioTest is used to monitor model performance in key scenarios.
 It operates on a subset of data (Slice) and includes various evaluation metrics.
 Users can compare the model's performance against baseline models or evaluate if it meets specific thresholds, such as checking if the IoU of a model is greater than 0.8 on the selected data slice.